nixworks/public/news/2009/06/19/README.md

 ##### Burma
 ### [ Protests take place at Burma's embassies worldwide on occasion of Aung San Suu Kyi's 64th birthday. ](/news/2009/06/19/protests-take-place-at-burma-s-embassies-worldwide-on-occasion-of-aung-san-suu-kyi-s-64th-birthday.md)
-_Context: Aung San Suu Kyi, Burma, embassies_
+_Context: embassies, Burma, Aung San Suu Kyi_

 ##### Air France
 ### [ Air France is to offer compensation to the families of victims of the Flight 447 disaster. ](/news/2009/06/19/air-france-is-to-offer-compensation-to-the-families-of-victims-of-the-flight-447-disaster.md)
-_Context: Air France, crash of Air France Flight 447_
+_Context: crash of Air France Flight 447, Air France_

 ##### Bilbao
 ### [ A bomb explodes near Bilbao in the Basque region of Spain, killing one policeman. ](/news/2009/06/19/a-bomb-explodes-near-bilbao-in-the-basque-region-of-spain-killing-one-policeman.md)